Dental Crowns – Phoenix, AZ

 - You want to conceal a permanently stained, broken or misshaped tooth.

-The Construction of a Dental Crown
+of a Dental Crown

 Most dental crowns today are made of either porcelain or ceramic.
 This way, the color of your restored tooth can be perfectly matched to your natural teeth.
 Advances in dental technology and materials ensure that crowns of porcelain and ceramic last for many years.